EvelynnHope/Solidity-Smart-Contracts/README.md

 # Smart Contracts

-Building smart contracts to automate some company finances to make everyone's lives easier, increase transparency, and to make accounting and auditing
+Building smart contracts to automate some company finances intends to make everyone's lives easier, increase transparency, and to make accounting and auditing

 practically automatic!